urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 Interfaces
   Define a behavioral contract that tells methods and properties that any class implementing from it must have Interfaces declare methods, but they do not implement them.
-Implementing classes provide the actual implementation for interface methods.
+Implementing classes provide the actual implementation for interface methods
-  Interface methods are by default public and abstract, but can also contain a default implementation,
-    defined with the keyword "default"
-  May contain static and private methods only if the method body is also defined.
-    This methods cannot be overridden
-  May contain static fields, that are implicitly public and final Cannot contain instance members
+  Interfaces are implicitly abstract
+  Everything declared inside an interface is implicitly public,
+    except methods explicitly declared private
+  All variables defined in an interface are implicitly public, static and final.
+    Interfaces cannot contain instance variables Interfaces can have four kinds of methods:
+    1. abstract methods
+      Contain the method declaration and no body
+      In an interface, the keyword "abstract" is optional for abstract methods, since everything in an interface is implicitly public and abstract
+    2. default methods
+      Are a way for a interface to include a default implementation for a method, this implementation can be overridden by classes implementing the interface Are always public and cannot be marked as private or protected
+    3. static methods
+      Belong to the interface and not the class implementing the interface Must be invoked directly from the interface, like static methods of a class, as static methods of interfaces are not inherited, so they can't be invoked from implementing classes or instances Can be marked public or private but not protected Must provide a body, they cannot be marked default
+    4. private methods
+      Are primarily used as helper methods for other default or static methods within the same interface Can be static or non-static
-  Static and instance initializer blocks and constructors are not allowed in interfaces Classes are able to implement many interfaces, but may inherit only from one class Interfaces can extend other interfaces
-  Interfaces cannot be declared "final"
+      Must provide a body, they cannot be abstract Since are not visible outside the interface, cannot be marked as default Static and instance initializer blocks and constructors are not allowed in interfaces Classes are able to implement many interfaces, but may inherit only from one class Interfaces cannot implement other interfaces, but they can extend other interfaces Interfaces cannot be declared "final"
   Interfaces and Object class methods
     Interfaces can declare methods with the same signature as Object class methods and overload them, but never override them